MercersKitchen/Advanced-CS/Pure Java/Intro with Strings Only/README.md

 Purpose of Using Pure Java directly with the Java Compiler through a Command Terminal ...
 - introduction to terminal work for developing (navigating pathways, working with bytecode)
 - develop an interesting text-only program using pure java's built-in args array
+- Building a Routine for writing Pure Java using the CMD.exe (needed for more advanced programming applications)

+Quick Links, if needed …
+- <a href="">Tools Used Here</a>
+- <a href="">Create Simple Hello World Program</a>

+Progressions (partly to develop routine for executing Pure Java)
+- Create Simple Hello World Program
+- Supply String using CMD
+- Supply String using JOptionPane
+- Supply String using Scanner Class

 **UNDER CONSTRUCTION**